 Two of the most common complaints we hear with respect to the CRN system revolve around the length of time it takes to complete a registration and the costs involved.
 For some manufacturers it may be possible to combat both of these concerns by using generic registrations.

 What is a Generic Design?

 A generic registration covers a range of possible vessel configurations in one CRN.
-Without changing the operating conditions, diameter, wall thickness and material, a huge variety of changes can be made to a vessel.
+Without changing the operating conditions, diameter, wall thickness and material, a wide variety of changes can be made to a vessel.
 It can be vertical or horizontal.
 Its length can change within an acceptable specified range.
-It can have a huge variety of nozzles on the heads and shell.
-The location and spacing of the nozzles can change.
+It can have an extensive variety of nozzles on the heads and shell and the location and spacing of these nozzles can change.
 All these changes can be covered in one drawing and calculation set.

 ABSA has written a very useful guideline outlining what can and cannot change in a generic design.
-Reading the ABSA guide is a good start.
-Also please refer to our sample below.
+Reading the ABSA guide is a good start along with a review of our sample below.

-The designer needs to choose how much to include in the generic design.
-Not every option can be included; some unusual designs will still have to be registered one off.
+The designer needs to decide how much to include in the generic design.
+Not every option can be included; some unusual designs will still have to be registered separately.
 The number one option for generics is a large range of nozzle designs: configurations, sizes.
 Note that Alberta restricts the number of variations allowed on each nozzle size.
 ABSA:

 …only one configuration of minimum nozzle neck thickness, minimum internal projection, minimum weld size(s) and added reinforcement shall be permitted [per shell or per head].

 The largest problem is normally covering the location and spacing of the nozzles.
 This is covered in a nozzle spacing table (see our sample job).
 ABSA again: